MBBS, MD, MRCOG

 Honorary Senior lecturer, University of East Anglia Medical school

-I have 2 young children and enjoy spending my spare time with my family.
+I have two young children and enjoy spending my spare time with my family.
 I love dancing and cooking which helps me relax after a busy stressful day.